2014-10-20

 - list files or directories in current directoryls -la

-- print working directory.
-Shows where you are (relative to the root folder)
+directory.
+Shows where you are (relative to the root

 cp